e-yang08/codepath-prework/README.md

 ### App Description
 This application shows a page with letters and buttons which modify letters and backgrounds.

-### App Walk-though
+### App Walk-through
-Below is a gif that animated app walk-though.
+Below is a gif that animated app walk-through.

 <img src="https://user-images.githubusercontent.com/95173202/152622646-3e9a19fd-164d-4806-a150-96dafddba5ee.gif" width=200><br>